Darren-Lim-School-Project/ICT2x01/README.md

 </phpunit>
 ```
 4. To run the test suite, run the following command:
-* Note that PHPUnit detects test suites that are stored in the tests directory.
+* Note that PHPUnit automatically detects test suites that are stored in the **/tests** directory.
 ```php
 ./vendor/bin/phpunit --testdox
 ```
-If you see the following output, you have successfully ran the test suite !
+If you see the following outputs, you have successfully ran the test suite !

 Example of a successful Unit Test: